Sheffield (UK Parliament constituency)

-Sheffield was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom 1832 to 1885.
+Sheffield was a borough constituency represented in the House of Commons of the Parliament of the United Kingdom from 1832 to 1885.
 It elected two Members of Parliament (MPs) by the bloc vote system of elections.

 The constituency encompassed the urban part of the town and parish (now city) of Sheffield, England, but not the western, rural, parts of Upper Hallam and Ecclesall Bierlow, which were incorporated into Sheffield Town Borough in 1843.